jmilkiewicz/OverheadCourse/signups/index.markdown

 - can not play against hard hitters

 While it's natural to be ambitious and strive for greatness, rushing without a solid foundation can make more harm than benefits.
-If you find yourself unsure about which course to choose, we recommend opting for the *Padel Essentials* over *Defence* for a well-rounded foundation in padel skills.
+If you find yourself unsure about which course to choose, we recommend opting for the *{% include padelEssentials.markdown %}* over *{% include padelDefence.markdown %}* for a well-rounded foundation in padel skills.

 However, if you still have any further doubts or need assistance with selecting the right course for you, please feel free to contact us <a href="https://www.instagram.com/manusoler_padel" target="_blank">@manusoler_padel</a> or <a class="u-email" href="mailto:manupadelin@gmail.com">manupadelin@gmail.com</a>.
 We are here to help you make the best choice for your padel journey.

 *Please note that detailed training program will be adjusted to the level of experience/skills of participants.*

 ## 🗓️ Training Plan
-A separate group/groups for {% include padelEssentials.markdown %} and {% include padelDefence.markdown %} courses.
-Each group with up to 4 participants.
+A separate group/groups for {% include padelEssentials.markdown %} and {% include padelDefence.markdown %} courses, ensuring participants are grouped based on their similar skill levels, with each group accommodating up to 4 participants.

 Each group will experience an intensive **7.5-hour** training program and **2 hours** of unsupervised game: